Dynamic Correlation as an Incentive Device: Benchmark model

 \section{Benchmark model}

-In this section, I study a benchmark model without mediation.
-This helps highlight the gains from mediation.
+In this section, I study equilibrium behaviors and payoffs in a benchmark without mediation.
+This helps highlight the implications of mediation in my main model.

 Time $t=0,1,\dots$ is discrete and the horizon is infinite.
 A long-lived worker faces a sequence of short-lived clients.
 In each period, a new client enters and chooses whether to accept or reject the worker; the worker sees this action.
 Upon rejection, the period ends.
 Upon acceptance, the worker privately chooses whether to exert effort or shirk.
 Effort yields good output $g$ with probability $p \in (0,1)$ and bad output $b$ otherwise; shirking yields good output with probability $q \in (0,p)$ and bad output otherwise.
-The output is publicly observable.\footnote{Therefore, it is immaterial whether clients observe past clients' decisions to accept or reject as they perfectly infer them from the past outputs and lack thereof, and for definiteness I assume that they do not observe those decisions.} A public randomization device, whose realizations are drawn uniformly and independently across periods from the unit interval at the beginning of each period, is available.
-It facilitates the exposition in this section and plays no role in my main result.
+The output is publicly observable.\footnote{It is immaterial whether clients observe past acceptance/rejection decisions; they infer them from the outputs and lack thereof.
+For definiteness, I assume that they do not observe those decisions.} A public randomization device, whose realizations are drawn uniformly and independently across periods from the unit interval at the beginning of each period, is available.
+It eases the exposition in this section and plays no role in my main result.
 As is customary, this device is omitted from the notations.

-In each period $t$, the worker's realized payoff, $u_t$, is normalized to be $0$ if she is rejected, is $w$ if she is accepted and exerts effort, and is $w+r$ if she is accepted and shirks, where $w,r>0$ are exogenous parameters.
-The client's realized payoff, $v_t$, is equal to the output $z_t \in Z = \{g,b,0\}$ such that $z_t \in \{g,b\}$ in an acceptance and $z_t=0$ in a rejection.
-Let $\bar v := p g + (1-p) b$ be the client's expected payoff conditional on acceptance and the worker exerting effort, and let $\ubar v:= q g +(1-q) b$ be the counterpart conditional on acceptance and the worker shirking.
-The parameters $g,b,p$, and $q$ are such that $\ubar v < 0 < \bar v$.
+In each period $t$, the worker's realized payoff, $u_t$, is normalized to be $0$ if he is rejected, $w$ if he is accepted and exerts effort, and $w+r$ if he is accepted and shirks, where $w,r>0$ are exogenous parameters.\footnote{Thus, my model rules out transfers to focus on mediation for managing dynamic incentives, following the literature on dynamic moral hazard without transfers.
+See \cref{sec:conclude} for further discussion.
+This may be interpreted as, for instance, a frontline worker facing a rigid wage.
+See, \egg a survey by \citet{bhaskaran2022} on the typical obstacles for these workers' career advancement.} The client's realized payoff, $v_t$, is equal to the output $z_t \in Z = \{g,b,0\}$ such that $z_t \in \{g,b\}$ in an acceptance and $z_t=0$ in a rejection.
+Let $\bar v := p g + (1-p) b$ be the client's expected payoff given acceptance and the worker exerting effort, and let $\ubar v:= q g +(1-q) b$ be the counterpart given acceptance and the worker shirking.
+The parameters $g,b,p$, and $q$ satisfy $\ubar v < 0 < \bar v$.
 Thus, the worker prefers acceptance and, upon acceptance, prefers to shirk; the client prefers acceptance if and only if the worker is sufficiently likely to exert effort.